anuket-project/anuket-specifications/doc/ref_model/chapters/chapter06.rst

 Tenant Level APIs
 ~~~~~~~~~~~~~~~~~

-In the abstraction model of the Cloud Infrastructure (**Chapter 3**) a conceptual model of a Tenant (**Figure 3-2**) represents the slice of a cloud zone dedicated to a workload.
+In the abstraction model of the Cloud Infrastructure (**Chapter 3**) a conceptual model of a Tenant represents the slice of a cloud zone dedicated to a workload.
 This slice, the Tenant, is composed of virtual resources being utilized by workloads within that Tenant.
 The Tenant has an assigned quota of virtual resources, a set of users can perform operations as per their assigned roles, and the Tenant exists within a Cloud Zone.
 The APIs will specify the allowed operations on the Tenant including its component virtual resources and the different APIs can only be executed by users with the appropriate roles.
 For example, a Tenant may only be allowed to be created and deleted by Cloud Zone administrators while virtual compute resources could be allowed to be created and deleted by Tenant administrators.

 For a workload to be created in a Tenant also requires APIs for the management (creation, deletion, and operation) of the Tenant, software flavours (Chapter 5), Operating System and workload images (“Images”), Identity and Authorization (“Identity”), virtual resources, security, and the workload application (“stack”).